FAQs

 I’m naturally drawn to plotty, complex novels in which dark things happen, and find the classic whodunnit framework very satisfying.
 This charts back to everything I most enjoyed as a kid – from book series like Nancy Drew and The Mystery Club, to watching endless episodes of Sherlock Holmes, Poirot and Midsomer Murders.
 I started reading Agatha Christie when I was about sixteen and her writing has been a huge influence on my own.

-What was your route into getting published?
+What was your route to getting published?

 I went down the classic getting a literary agent then publisher route, twice – once in 2009 and then again in 2019.
 It is actually very common for authors to switch literary agents (publishers, too), but this isn’t something people tend to talk a lot about.
 I’m happy to chat about this to authors in the same position, so if that’s you, please do get in touch or drop me a DM.